RECETOX/specdatri_reporting/README.md

 It is assumed you can clone and change directories into the development repo.
 Create a virtualenv or conda environment (whatever your poison).

-Once in the repos directory, activate your env then run the following command to install th needed python libraries.
+Once in the repos directory, activate your env then run the following command to install the needed python libraries.

 > pip install -r .\requirements\local.txt